lakindu1234/python/packages/asgardeo-ai/README.md

 # Asgardeo AI SDK

+> ⚠️ WARNING: Asgardeo AI SDK is currently under development, is not intended for production use, and therefore has no official support.

-Async Python SDK for Asgardeo AI agent authentication and on-behalf-of (OBO) token flows.
+Python SDK for Asgardeo AI agent authentication and on-behalf-of (OBO) token flows.

 ## Features
 - **Agent Authentication**: Authenticate AI agents using agent credentials